-The Cornish sardine fishery consists of 15 vessels under 15m in length – usually consisting of a skipper and two crew – catching sardines with ring nets.
-The season usually begins in July with the arrival of the sardines in Cornish waters.
-Larger catches are seen during the winter months of October to January, and the season can last until March.
+The Cornish sardine fishery consists of around 15 small boats -- usually operated by a skipper and two crew -- catching sardines with purse seine nets.
+The fishing season usually begins in July with the arrival of the sardines in Cornish waters and lasts until January.

-Vessels put to sea from Newlyn, Mevagissey, Falmouth and Plymouth and fish traditional grounds within six nautical miles of land.
-Once caught, the sardines are put in an ice slush mixture to optimise freshness and quality, and sold to fish processors or merchants either at a fish market or directly from the vessel.
+Vessels put to sea from Newlyn, Mevagissey and Plymouth and fish traditional grounds within six nautical miles of land.
+Once caught, the sardines are put on ice to optimise freshness and quality and sold to fish processors or merchants either at a fish market or directly from the vessel.

-The fishery is run by the Cornish Sardine Management Association, a partnership between the owners of the 15 vessels, and four local seafood processors.
+The fishery is run by the Cornish Sardine Management Association, a partnership between the vessel owners and four local seafood processors.
 The members collectively catch and process almost all of the sardines caught in the area.

 With support from British retailer Marks & Spencer and industry body Seafish, the fishery underwent a trial assessment in 2008 under the MSC’s Risk-Based Framework, an initiative to help data-limited fisheries to achieve MSC certification.
 Certification was subsequently awarded in 2010, and recertification followed in 2017.
 Find out more about the positive outcomes of certification in the MSC Making Waves report.